 Thinking About Your First Physical Therapy Career Move?

-By Dan Rootenberg, Co-Founder & President, SPEAR Physical Therapy (and recruiter of over 100 first-time PTs)
+By Dan Rootenberg, Co-Founder & President, SPEAR Physical Therapy (and recruiter of hundreds of first-time PTs)

 Back when I was graduating physical therapy school in 1997, the prevailing wisdom was to start out at a hospital, learn as much as you could, and then later go into private practice if that was your goal, as it was mine.
 So that’s exactly what I did.

 I was initially rejected from my dream job working for a global leader in orthopedics based here in NYC.
 Feeling disappointed, I continued the interview process at other hospitals.

 A few weeks later, I came across another PT job posting at that same leading hospital that previously rejected me.
 While in the process of interviewing for this position, I was simultaneously offered a staff therapy spot at a competing leading and respected private hospital.
 After years of grad school, I was excited to get my first PT job – even if it wasn’t my first choice.
 So, I accepted the job at the private hospital and began working there immediately.

 I remember how great it felt to actually have a real full-time job.
 I also remember how exhausting it was standing on my feet all day when I wasn’t used to that as a student.
 But that was really the only negative.
 Other than that, I loved it.
 The private hospital was an extremely fun and energetic place to work.
 I was even fortunate enough to have worked with a good friend of mine from physical therapy school, Craig, who was also working there.
 I remember that the two of us always laughed a lot on the job, which created for me both an enjoyable, professional environment that was personally rewarding while at the same time, helped our patients heal.
 Who could ask for anything more?